-This CPP, known as the Waverley Community Development Participation and Consultation Plan, has been prepared to meet Council's legislative requirements under Division 2.6 and Schedule 1 of the EP&A Act.
+The Waverley CPP has been prepared to meet Council's legislative requirements under Division 2.6 and Schedule 1 of the EP&A Act.

-This CPP identifies when and how the community can participate in various Council-led statutory planning processes and decisions, including planning related strategy or policy development, plan making and development assessment.
+The Waverley CPP identifies when and how the community can participate in various Council-led statutory planning processes and decisions, including planning related strategy or policy development, plan making and development assessment.
 As well as outlining opportunities for participation in matters and processes external to Council.

-It establishes Council's community participation principles which we use to guide our approach to community engagement.
+It also establishes Council's community participation principles which we use to guide our approach to community engagement.
 It does not outline how Council will engage on specific projects.

-This CPP applies to the Waverley local government area (LGA) and the carrying out of planning processes and decisions by Council, Council staff and the WLPP only.
+The Waverley CPP applies to the Waverley local government area (LGA) and the carrying out of planning processes and decisions by Council, Council staff and the WLPP only.